mattmoscrop/ProjectHangover/README.md

 =*= Single GUI with buttons that contain commonly used scripts that can be executed with a push of a button.
 =*= Additional scripts can also be added.
 =*= Scripts can be removed if not needed.
 =*= Chat GPT API integration if the SOC watchstander needs help with tasks or to quickly look something up.
+=*= Just add your Open AI API key into the script where indicated in the comments.

 =*= Feel free to use in your organization.
 =*= Donations are greatly appreciated for our work and for future research and development to empower the Cyber professional.